mehonal/flasky-notes/readme.md

 The Paper theme has options provided via GUI and does not rely on keyboard shortcuts.
 It's the default theme and aims to be easy to use for the average user.

+### Theme-Specific Features

+- Fully Responsive & Optimized for all devices
+- Easy to Use
+- Notes can have categories

 ## Full

 The Full theme features a fullscreen keyboard-shortcut intensive approach to noting.
 It's aimed to provide a swift and content-focused experience.

+### Theme-Specific Features

+- Fullscreen Noting Experience
+- Keyboard Shortcuts
+- Clean, Bloat-Free Interface

 ### Keyboard Shortcuts